TechpriestEnginseer/Community-Patch-Events-Development/Hokath Events/UniqueEvents/readme.txt

 Syrian paratroopers make an appearence in choice 6 with the execute + heavy charge promotion spicing up late game warfare.

 --Celts--The Stars Align
-tin trading - req metal casting, req cargo ship, mines +1gold clan castles - req castle, req war, +yields to castles and citadels, free longswords Uilleann pipes - req great musician, req acoustics, fear and culture on kill promo medical school - req scienctific theory, cost science, oxford uni food and tourism riverdance - req stadium, cost gold, tourism boost (instant yield)
+tin trading - req metal casting, req cargo ship, mines +1gold, +gold to/from trade routes clan castles - req castle, req war, +yields to castles and citadels, free longswords Uilleann pipes - req great musician, req acoustics, fear and culture on kill promo, +% musician rate medical school - req scienctific theory, cost science, oxford uni food and tourism riverdance - req stadium, cost gold, tourism boost (instant yield), WLTKD, Golden Age

 The Celts naturally have a unique faith focus, with the smaller ceilidh hall benefits to culture (musicians).
 The idea of the faith to me is flexibility, with the removal of pressure directing the attention away from large scale proselytising.